 The performance is about the divine stamp the Universe has made upon humanity and the important path to spiritual and cosmic maturity.
 The Language of Light is a real celebration of humanities journey towards divine perfection.

 Loren created all scenic elements, lighting and curated the costume design.
-The show was seen by under 250 people under an ASCAP license.
+Loren also wrote the soundtrack with the guidance of the Mighty I AM Presence.
+The show was seen by 250 people who remarked that it was one of the best shows they’ve ever seen, under an ASCAP license.

 Watch scenes from The Language of Light